 - Pay Per View Movies

 - Maintenance policies

-In addition to the regular fee, visitors will have to pay local taxes when booking "BEAUTIFUL Beachfront neighborhood-4 Bedroom with Elevator!", in addition to any other additional fees that may be required based upon their situation, including a dog charge, early check-in or later check-out fee, or a pool heat fee for private swimming pool usage during the autumn or spring months.
+In addition to the regular charge, vacationers will have to pay state taxes when renting "BEAUTIFUL Beachfront neighborhood-4 Bedroom with Elevator!", in addition to any other fees that may be mandatory depending on their situation, including a dog fee, earlier check-in or late check-out fee, or a pool heat fee for private swimming pool usage during the autumn or spring months.

-Don't forget to get the property manager's contact telephone number and entry/exit procedures for your vacation property.
-We suggest keeping the contact's information in your smart phone and wallet.
+Be sure you get the manager's contact telephone number and entry/exit procedures for your rental home.
+We recommend storing the contact's information in your phone and wallet.

 Congratulations on booking your rental!
 You're on the right path to a terrific vacation!

 - Photograph on your arrival.
 Take notes of any wear and tear immediately after you arrive.
 We also advise promptly calling the rental manager with a report of any damage, together with your request for any critical repairs.